 I mean, that's more votes that were counted than the actual margin of victory in Wisconsin in 2016, right?

-Who knows what we're gonna see?
+Who knows what we're going to see?

-I mean, the point is we all need eyes on every step of the process along the way.
+And so I think, you know, thank goodness we do have as many poll watchers as we do and lawyers there to try to, I mean, the point is we all need eyes on every step of the process along the way.

 Yeah, we definitely do.

-All right, Eric Eggers, director of research, GAI.
+Eric Eggers, Director of Research, GAI.

-He wrote the book, Fraud, how the left plans to steal the next election.
+He wrote the book, Fraud, How the Left Plans to Steal the Next Election.

-Uh if you care about it, pay attention to it.
+If you care about it, pay attention to it.

 Anyway, thank you.

-800-941 Sean is our toll-free telephone number.
+800-941-Sean is our toll-free telephone number.

 You want to be a part of the program.

-Matt in the important swing state of Ohio, which we desperately need in four days.
+In the meantime, Matt in the important swing state of Ohio, which we desperately need in four days.

 Matt, how are you?